softlayer/jumpgate/developer-guide.md

 # Compatibility

-Each section below includes compatibility references for the following components.
+Each section below includes compatibility references for the following components for the SoftLayer driver.

 * Identity (Keystone)
 * Compute (Nova)